CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 Misc.WaiveAndSever.Ti=Waivers and Severability

 Misc.WaiveAndSever.sec=Waivers must be signed by the waiving party’s authorized representative and cannot be implied from conduct.
-If any provision of this Agreement is held invalid, illegal or unenforceable, it will be limited to the minimum extent necessary so the rest of this Agreement remains in effect.
+If any provision of this {_Agreement} is held invalid, illegal or unenforceable, it will be limited to the minimum extent necessary so the rest of this {_Agreement} remains in effect.

 Misc.WaiveAndSever.=[G/Z/Base]

 Misc.ForceMajeure.Ti=Force Majeure

-Misc.ForceMajeure.sec=Neither party is liable for a delay or failure to perform this Agreement due to a Force Majeure.
+Misc.ForceMajeure.sec=Neither party is liable for a delay or failure to perform this {_Agreement} due to a Force Majeure.
 If a Force Majeure materially adversely affects the {_Cloud_Service} for 15 or more consecutive days, either party may terminate the affected Order(s) upon notice to the other and {_Provider} will refund to Customer any pre-paid, unused fees for the terminated portion of the {_Subscription_Term}.
 However, this Section does not limit Customer’s obligations to pay fees owed.

 Misc.ForceMajeure.=[G/Z/Base]

 Misc.Subcontractor.Ti=Subcontractors

-Misc.Subcontractor.sec={_Provider} may use subcontractors and permit them to exercise its rights and fulfill its obligations, but {_Provider} remains responsible for their compliance with this Agreement and for its overall performance under this Agreement.
+Misc.Subcontractor.sec={_Provider} may use subcontractors and permit them to exercise its rights and fulfill its obligations, but {_Provider} remains responsible for their compliance with this {_Agreement} and for its overall performance under this {_Agreement}.
 This does not limit any additional terms for subprocessors under a DPA.

 Misc.Subcontractor.=[G/Z/Base]